vmblu keeps AI systems observable, safe and maintainable. Architecture, not code, is the real responsibility.

 vmblu is a toolchain for building and maintaining software created with coding agents.

-vmblu integrates with your existing stack—you keep your frameworks and libraries.
+vmblu integrates with your existing stack.
+You keep your frameworks and libraries.
 It ships today as a VS Code extension, with other environments to follow.

 ArchitectureNodes and contracts